 The plan for external communication should establish how the partnership will communicate about its actions to the public, and how it should receive feedback from the public.
 It should give the role of communicating with the public to specific groups or individuals.
 It should state through what mediums information will be given to the public, and what level of detail will be transmitted.
-It should include providing overview information for interested outsiders, like a brochure, a strategy for giving specific information as required, to the media or outside funders, focused information for any political purposes; and information for the public or community at large24.
-Such a plan should also include how the partnership will communicate with different language groups.
+It should include providing a brochure, a strategy for giving specific information as required, to the media or outside funders, focused information for any political purposes; and information for the public or community at large.54 Such a plan should also include how the partnership will communicate with different language groups.